If your issue is not addressed below, please CONTACT US.

 While in the lot of interest, enter your bid amount and select the green “Submit Bid” button.
 You will be asked to “Confirm” your bid price and then need to submit again.
 A message will appear above the “lot image” advising the status of your bid – ie: winning or not winning the lot etc. Continue to “Submit Bids” this way until you have reached your price limit.
 You can also choose to enter a “Maximum Bid” and the system will automatically bid for you until your ”Maximum Bid” limit is reached. (see more details below).
 The “Remaining Time” left on the open lot will be displayed below the Submit Bid button.

-What is a maximum Bid?
+What is a Maximum Bid/Proxy Bid?

 Can I adjust my bid if I make a mistake?

 Yes – call GES on (08) 9201 1142 immediately and ask to speak with auction staff who will be able to remove any accidental bids.